agentcontest/massim_2020/docs/scenario.md

 Each action has a number of `parameters`.
 The exact number depends on the type of action.
 Also, the position of each parameter determines its meaning.
 Parameters are always string values.

+### skip

+The agent won't do anything this turn.
+Always successful (except for random fail).

 ### move

 Moves the agent in the specified direction.